-Bank statement mortgage are provided by traditional lenders such as mortgage banks and mortgage brokers as well as private money lenders.
+Bank statement mortgages are provided by traditional lenders such as mortgage banks and mortgage brokers as well as private money lenders.
 Not all lenders offer the program but many do.
-We recommend that you shop at least four lenders to find the best loan terms.
+We recommend that you shop at least five lenders to find the best loan terms.
 Contact multiple lenders in the table below to determine if they offer bank statement mortgages or other programs for self-employed borrowers.
 Comparing lenders and loan proposals enables you to find the program and mortgage that best meet your needs.

 Bank statement mortgages are not categorized as qualified mortgages (QM) which means that lenders can apply their own qualification guidelines to applicants instead of applying a uniform set of requirements used by all lenders.
 Because of this, borrower qualification requirements for bank statement mortgages are more flexible than for standard programs and may vary by lender.
 For example, lenders may request different documents from borrowers or apply different credit score or debt-to-income ratio guidelines.
 Other lenders may allow a lower down payment.
 We recommend that borrowers contact multiple bank lenders to find the one that best meets their needs.

 Lenders typically require that borrowers provide twelve months of bank statements although many lenders require 24 months of statements depending on the borrower‚Äôs personal, financial and credit profile.
 You may be able to qualify for better loan terms, including a lower mortgage rate, if you provide 24 months of statements instead of twelve.

 The answer to this question depends on the lenders and how your finances are organized.
 For example, if you are self-employed or run a small business and do not maintain separate personal and business bank accounts, most lenders require that you provide your bank statements (which reflect both your personal and business finances) for the prior twelve months as well as a profit & loss (P&L) statement for your business for the prior twelve months prepared by a licensed tax professional.
 Lenders analyze the business P&L statement to make sure that the costs are reasonable and that the profit for the business is consistent with the deposits reflected on the bank statements.